TMD20/PT-Muxer/README.md

 ### 3. ChapterData

-This section has information about when the chapters Changing Value here will affect the chapters in the final mkv in --remux mode
+This section has information about when the chapters Changing Value here will affect the chapters in the final mkv in "remux" mode

 * time: when the chapter occurs
 * name: What name to give the Chapter